 16) Words with 'silent' letters (i.e. letters whose presence cannot be predicted from the pronunciation of the word) 17) Homophones and other words that are often confused Transcription Handwriting: 1)Write legibly, fluently and with increasing speed by: a) Choosing which shape of a letter to use when given choices and deciding whether or not to join specific letters.
-B) Choosing the writing implement that is best suited for a task.
-Vocabulary /Terminology for pupils modal verb, relative pronoun relative clause parenthesis, bracket, dash cohesion, ambiguity Grammar: Word Converting nouns or adjectives into verbs using suffixes [for example, - ate; -ise; -ify] Verb prefixes [for example, dis-, de-, mis-, over- and re-] Grammar: Sentence Relative clauses beginning with who, which, where, when, whose, that, or an omitted relative pronoun Indicating degrees of possibility using adverbs [for example, perhaps, surely] or modal verbs [for example, might, should, will, must] using passive verbs to affect the presentation of information in a sentence using the perfect form of verbs to mark relationships of time and cause using expanded noun phrases to convey complicated information concisely Grammar: Text Devices to build cohesion within a paragraph [for example, then, after that, this, firstly] Linking ideas across paragraphs using adverbials of time [for example, later], place [for example, nearby] and number [for example, secondly] or tense choices [for example, he had seen her before] Punctuation: Commas to clarify meaning or avoid ambiguity in writing brackets, dashes or commas to indicate parenthesis
+B)Choosing the writing implement that is best suited for a task. modal verb, relative pronoun relative clause parenthesis, bracket, dash cohesion, ambiguity Vocabulary /Terminology for pupils Grammar: Word Converting nouns or adjectives into verbs using suffixes [for example, - ate; -ise; -ify] Verb prefixes [for example, dis-, de-, mis-, over- and re-] Grammar: Sentence Relative clauses beginning with who, which, where, when, whose, that, or an omitted relative pronoun Indicating degrees of possibility using adverbs [for example, per should, will, must] using passive verbs to affect the presentation of information in a sentence using the perfect form of verbs to mark relationships of time and cause complicated information concisely Grammar: Text Devices to build cohesion within a paragraph [for example, then, after that, this, firstly] Linking ideas across paragraphs using adverbials of time [for example, later], p example, secondly] or tense choices [for example, he had seen her before] Punctuation: Commas to clarify meaning or avoid ambiguity in writing brackets, dashes or commas to indicate parenthesis